Zeeshanahmad4/AI-Responder/README.md

 </div>

-# 🌐 **AI-Responder**

-Web application developed on the Bubble platform that integrates with OpenAI to auto-respond to comments based on user-specified products or brands.

 ## 1\.
 Project Overview 📋

 **AI-Responder** is designed to harness the power of AI to generate automated responses for user comments.
 Seamlessly built on Bubble and tightly integrated with OpenAI, it offers subscription-based services with an intuitive admin dashboard.